ahmedabb104/ahmedabb104/README.md

 ## Data Scientist @ Thri5

 - 📚 Master of Data Science and AI student at University of Waterloo
-- 🧠 Always learning more about data engineering, analysis, and deep learning architectures
+- 🧠 Always learning more about data infrastucture, how to present data insights better, and how to build the most useful AI systems

 ### :mailbox:Connect with me: